 Growth, learning, and aspiration...

-It is as important to understand what CHP is not, as to understand what it is.
-CHP courses represent additional opportunities for academically gifted and adventurous students; they are not an alternative curriculum.
-Basically, they provide an honors-quality way of satisfying general education requirements for graduation and of helping students to discover the interrelations between their own discipline and other disciplines.
-Nor does CHP supplant or conflict with departmental honors programs.
+CHP courses provide an honors-quality way of satisfying general education requirements and of helping students to discover the interrelations between their own and other disciplines.
 In consultation with their departmental academic advisors, Chancellor's Scholars develop their own combination of regular and CHP courses.
 Accordingly, most of the courses our students take are regular University offerings.